nalabrie/clip-to-mpv/README.md

 1. Run `clip-to-mpv` in your terminal.
 2. Any URLs copied to your clipboard while the app is running will be played with `mpv` immediately.
+   - If the URL does not go to a page with media, `mpv` will simply not open and the app will continue to run.
 3. To stop the app, press `Ctrl+C` in the terminal.
+   - Closing the terminal will also stop the app, but your clipboard will not be cleared.

 ## Compilation